 Spirituality revolves around personality improvement.
 It is meaningless without it and cannot be established unless we exhibit the subtler qualities and behavior that are positive and a sign of highly mature, evolved human beings.
 Innocence, wisdom, pure desire and knowledge, self-mastery, compassion, collectivity and diplomacy, forgiveness and an unshaken and proven knowledge of the existence of the divine power are some of the most important qualities of a spiritual person.

 Spirituality is not mere faith or belief, it is a real, tangible experience and exercise of reaching higher states of consciousness (the state of true meditation).
 In Sahaja, this state is very precisely defined and comprehensively researched and understood – it is called Thoughtless Awareness.

 Spirituality is not a mere accumulation of knowledge of spiritual concepts, it is the becoming an expert on handling one’s own subtle energy system to become a better person.

 Spirituality is much bigger, broader and deeper than religion or philosophy.
 It is the ultimate end or destination for us.
-Religions, faith-based beliefs and philosophies are means to this end.
+Religions, faith-based beliefs, and philosophies are a means to this end.
 They may serve as directional indicators along the way, hence, still very useful and important for us.
 But Spirituality may also be achieved independently of any of these.